 * See your physician if you lose your sense of smell. *

 Validated Five-Item Test for Dementia

 In University of Chicago Medical Center study, nearly 3,000 adults, aged 57 to 85, had to identify five odors (peppermint, fish, orange, rose, and leather).
 During a five-year follow-up, those that could not identify at least four out of the five odors were found to be more than twice as likely to develop dementia.

 * The smell test marks someone who needs closer monitoring and further testing. *

-Scratch-and-Sniff Test for Parkinson’s
+Scratch-and-Sniff Test for Parkinson’s Disease

-In a study led by a Michigan State University Medical Center researcher, people with a poor sense of smell were nearly five times more likely to develop Parkinson’s disease than people with a good sense of smell.
+In a study led by a Michigan State University Medical Center researcher, people with a poor sense of smell were nearly five times more likely to develop Parkinson’s disease (PD) than people with a good sense of smell.
 The test involved smelling 12 common odors, such as cinnamon, lemon, gasoline, soap, and onion.
 Among Parkinson’s patients, the loss of smell often occurred several years before signs of tremors.